WilliamEricCheung/FaceDetector/README.md

 TO DO NEXT
 1. add third party python library and load it successfully into the android project
 2. let python and java do the IO work coherently

+### 2018 12 07
+1. add third party python library named cv2 into the project
+2. however, the cv2 library still needs to be tested
+3. quote: I have replaced the copyFile method by using AssetExtractor.class
+4. the principle of CLE should be carefully understood